Top 5 Recycling Facts to Consider for Your Junk Waste Removal

 Here are a few simple facts to get you wondering about how important it is for the environment that you recycle your household waste.

-• #1: The number of dustbins in the United Kingdom would drop by about 14 million if all aluminium cans were recycled.
+- #1: The number of dustbins in the United Kingdom would drop by about 14 million if all aluminium cans were recycled, reducing tonnes of waste sent to landfills.

-• #2: In the UK, 15 million bottles per day and 275,000 tonnes of plastics are consumed annually.
+- #2: In the UK, 15 million bottles per day and 275,000 tonnes of plastics are consumed annually, contributing to the million tons of waste in landfills.
 Glass is 100% recyclable and has a 4000-year decomposition time, although it may still be used repeatedly.

 Waste Storage and Segregation When Recycling